 Good team managers run team building activities in order to facilitate teamwork on their team.
 But, depending on your organizational structure, you may have larger department-wide team building opportunities, or your team members may be encouraged to get to know cross-functional team members.Read: 110+ best icebreaker questions for team building

 Team managers can empower their team by providing task management tools that provide clarity on individual priorities and keep work organized.
 However, task management isn’t necessarily a requirement for team managers.
-Depending on your organizational structure, a project manager may be in charge of task management, rather than a team leader.Try Asana for task management
+Depending on your organizational structure, a project manager may be in charge of task management, rather than a team leader.Manage and prioritize tasks with Asana

 Good team management elevates your entire team and unlocks possibilities that wouldn’t otherwise be possible.